RapidAPI/azureGatewayAnalytics/README.md

 1. Access to the Azure Platform.
 You can [try it for free here](https://azure.microsoft.com/en-us/free/).
 2. Set up a [Timer Trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=in-process&pivots=programming-language-csharp) Azure Function
 3. Set up an [HTTP Trigger](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=in-process%2Cfunctionsv2&pivots=programming-language-csharp) Azure Function
+4. Install the dotnev npm using the command in VS Code terminal "npm i dotenv"
-4. Set the following environment values in your .env file to support the javascript code running in the Azure serverless function.
+5. Set the following environment values in your .env file to support the javascript code running in the Azure serverless function.

 ## Environment Values: